Here we list some of our most commonly asked questions.

 Using the latest DNA testing technology, we provide genetic tests to decipher close human biological relationships.

 Most often, we work out whether or not an individual male is the biological father of a particular child.
 This is also called a paternity test.

 Each and every one of us is unique.
 This uniqueness comes from our genetic code, which we have inherited equally from our biological mother and biological father.
 The dadcheck®gold paternity test detects the presence of regions of this unique genetic code (shown as discrete bands), which can then be used to determine if individuals are related or not.
 We analyse the genetic code and display the results from tested people such that we can see if every band in the child is also present in the parents.
 If so, there is a good chance that the child and parents are biologically related.

 We can also offer tests to examine relatedness between siblings (full or half), uncles and aunts (to nieces and nephews) and grand-parentage tests (to grandchildren).
 These are often requested for example, in inheritance cases or when the alleged father is unavailable.
 We also conduct tests to support immigration applications, which tend to require both paternity and maternity tests.

 The LAA have provided Guidance on the Remuneration of Expert Witnesses.
-The new rates apply to work undertaken with a case start date or representation order date on or after sent 2014.
+The new rates apply to work undertaken with a case start date or representation order date on or after 2022.
 Our charges and service reflect this guidance and are within the guidelines set by the Remuneration Regulations, hence for most of the cases you have with us, prior authority for higher charges from the LAA should not be required.